 Used sharps such as needles and syringes must be disposed of appropriately to minimise the likelihood of spreading infectious diseases.
 Appropriate disposal includes correct handling, the use of approved sharps bins and disposal at an approved waste site.
 Used sharps and infectious waste should not be disposed of in Council rubbish /recycling bins.

 Disposal of sharps used at home (eg diabetic, IV drug users)

-Residents who need to dispose of sharps can obtain a sharps container from any of Council’s Service Centres.
+Residents who need to dispose of sharps can obtain a sharps container from our Service Centres in Greensborough and Ivanhoe only.
 Once the container is full it can be returned to Council for appropriate disposal and a replacement container can be obtained.

 Single syringes can also be disposed of in the syringe disposal bins at our public toilets located at Malahang Reserve in Heidelberg West, Heidelberg Park in Heidelberg, and Watsonia Park in Watsonia.

 Disposal of sharps from businesses such as acupuncturists, doctors, hairdressers